Getting Started with SFTP (Offline Data Hosting)

 sftp -P PORT_NUMBER username@sftp.surepay.com

-• Replace PORT_NUMBER with the actual port number and username provided via MSafe.
+• Replace PORT_NUMBER with the actual port number and username with the credentials provided via MSafe.

-1. As this is your first time connecting to the SurePay SFTP server, you need to accept the SurePay's host key.
-Type "yes" to accept it.
+3. Since this is your first time connecting to the SurePay SFTP server, you'll need to accept the host key.
+Type "yes" when prompted.

-1. You'll then be prompted to enter your SFTP password (provided via MSafe).
+4. Next, you’ll be asked to enter your SFTP password (provided via MSafe).
 Enter the password associated with your SFTP account.

-1. Once you're connected, you can navigate the SurePay server using SFTP commands.
-For example, you can use ls to list files on our remote server and get or put to transfer files between your local machine and SurePay.
+5. Once connected, you can navigate the SurePay server using SFTP commands.
+For example, use ls to list files on the remote server, and get or put to transfer files between your local machine and SurePay.

-1. GPG signing involves using the private key of the GPG key-pair to generate a digital signature for a file or a message.
-This signature provides a way to verify the authenticity and integrity of the data.
+• GPG signing uses the private key of a GPG key pair to generate a digital signature for a file or message.
+This signature ensures the authenticity and integrity of the data.

-1. To generate the GPG Key, you will need to enter the following command into the command line.
-This command will create and export the key.
+• To generate the GPG key, run the following command in your terminal.
+This command will create and export the key:

 Command line